 How even is this rivalry born in the old Big East?
-The Hoyas and the Wildcats have played 80 games, and the series is deadlocked at 40 wins apiece.
+The Hoyas and the Wildcats have played 83 games, and Villanova has a narrow 42-41 advantage in the series.

 If you’re a Georgetown fan, look away now (if you haven’t already).

 The most notable meeting between these two teams came in the championship game of the 1985 tournament.
 The Patrick Ewing-led Hoyas were huge nine-point favorites to win it all for a second straight year, but the Wildcats played a near-perfect game to spring a 66-64 upset.

 No pro teams play in Kentucky, so tempers run hot when these two blue-bloods take the court.
 By the numbers, the Wildcats have the upper hand in the rivalry, owning a 37-17 advantage over the Cardinals.